HallaSurvivor/Blog/_posts/2024-07-03-life-in-johnstones-topological-topos.md

 the cartesian closed structure, as well as certain "nice" colimits (in particular, all colimits involved in the creation of CW-complexes).
-The exact definition of "nice" here is explained below, but includes the coproduct.
-Additionally, the image of a map $X \to Y$ of sequential spaces (with $Y$ sequentially hausdorff) as computed in $\mathcal{T}$ is just the set theoretic image equipped with the quotient topology.
+The exact definition of "nice" here is explained in Johnstone's original paper, but includes the coproduct.
+Additionally, the image of a map $X \to Y$ of sequential spaces (with $Y$ sequentially hausdorff) as computed in $\mathcal{T}$ is just the set theoretic image equipped with the quotient topology (Corollary 6.4 in the original paper).

 The left adjoints preserve all colimits, and moreover preserve finite products (and thus, in particular, models of algebraic theories).